Keeper of the Trees since 1936

-We are the only “frost-free” botanical garden in the continental United States.
+We are the only “frost-free,” subtropical forest and botanical garden in the continental United States.
 A tropical environment with ample rain allows most trees to retain their leaves in the dry season (December through late May).
 It is home to endangered and threatened flora and fauna.
-Unlike traditional botanical gardens, this garden advocates the importance of native plants and species through education in a natural conservation habitat.
+Unlike traditional botanical gardens, this 15.2-acre garden advocates the importance of native plants and species through education in a natural conservation habitat.

 The garden is a major migratory stopping point for neo-tropical birds from places as far as South America and home to many rare birds in the Florida Keys.

 Enjoy this tropical forest and garden for a chance to view rare butterflies, migratory and resident birds, tropical and subtropical plants and beautiful flowers.